adaszko/chbuf.vim/README.md

 To Do
 =====

+ * Spaces should indicate start of another pattern
  * Implement matching algorithm more suitable for buffer names
  * Make functions script-private once they are sufficiently tested
  * Tiny screencast